dragonfly-science/dragonfly-latex-templates/README.md

         Compiled with poppler version 0.18.4

-If you don't get that output you need to install the backport for LaTeX.
+If you have an older version of LaTeX you will need to install the backport for LaTeX.
 Open the file `/etc/apt/sources.list` and ensure that it contains the line: